ltrgoddard/thesis/bibl.markdown

 ---, 'Tomorrow is Fade Out Night', *Prospect*, 6 (Spring 1964), pp. 41--43
 --- and Keston Sutherland, 'Introduction to Prynne's Poems in Chinese', *Cambridge Quarterly*, 41.1 (2012), pp. 197--207
 Purves, Robin, 'Commentary on J.H.
 Prynne's "Thoughts on the Esterházy Court Uniform"', *Glossator*, 2 (2010), pp. 79--88
+Ransome, John Crowe, 'A Poem Nearly Anonymous', *The American Review* (May 1933), pp. 179--203
+Rathmell, J.C.A., 'Paradigms for a Wider Concern', *The Cambridge Review* (19 January 1963), pp. 193--94
+Reeve, N.H. and Richard Kerridge, *Nearly Too Much: The Poetry of J.H.
+Prynne* (Liverpool: Liverpool University Press, 1995)
-Rathmell, J.C.A., 'Paradigms for a Wider Concern', *The Cambridge Review* (19 January 1963), pp. 193--94 Reuck, A.V.S. de and Julie Knight, eds, *Touch, Heat and Pain* (London: J. & A. Churchill, 1966)
+Reuck, A.V.S. de and Julie Knight, eds, *Touch, Heat and Pain* (London: J. & A. Churchill, 1966)
 Rider, Alistair, 'The "Curve over the Crest of the Hill": Carl Andre and Richard Long', in *Anglo-American Exchange in Postwar Sculpture, pp. 1945--1975*, ed. by Rebecca Peabody (Los Angeles, CA: Getty Publications, 2011), pp. 133--47
 Riley, Peter, 'Peter Riley -- Excerpts from a Notebook', in *Certain Prose*, 2:3 [339--40], pp. 118--20